constellation-daq/Constellation/docs/protocols/cdtp.md

 ### Message Header

 The message header frame MUST be encoded according to the [MessagePack](https://github.com/msgpack/msgpack/blob/master/spec.md) specification.
-It SHALL contain two strings, followed by a 64-bit timestamp and an OPTIONAL map.
+It SHALL contain two strings, followed by a 64-bit timestamp and a map.

 The first string MUST contain the protocol identifier, which SHALL consist of the letters ‘C’, ‘D’, ‘T’ and ‘P’, followed by the protocol version number, which SHALL be %x01.